-Caitriona \ca(i)-trio-na, cait-riona\ as a name for girls.
-Caitriona's name origins are Greek and Gaelic, and the meaning of the name Caitriona is "pure".
-Caitriona is a derivative of Catherine (Greek): from "katharos".
-Caitriona is also a form of Catriona (Gaelic, Greek).
-Caitriona is also used as a form of Katherine (Greek).

-Caitriona has 19 variants: Caitrionagh, Catreena, Catreina, Catrenia, Catrina▼, Catrinia, Catrionagh, Catroina, Catryna, Kaitrinna, Kaitriona, Kaitrionaugh, Katrena, Katriana, Katrina▼, Katriona, Katrionagh, Katrionaugh and Katryna.

-Caitriona has 16 more relations via Catherine, Catriona, Katherine: Caitlin▼, Caitlinn, Caitria, Caitrin, Caitrine, Caitrinn, Catarina, Caterina, Catina▼, Catlina, Catricia, Catrin, Catrine, Kaitrin, Kaitrine and Kaitrinn.Creative forms:

-No. 8 — Caitriona \ca(i)-trio-na, cait-riona\ as a name for girls.
-Caitriona's name origins are Greek and Gaelic, and the meaning of the name Caitriona is "pure".
-Caitriona is a derivative of Catherine (Greek): from "katharos".
+Caitriona [caitri-ona] as a name for girls is a Greek name, and the meaning of the name Caitriona is "pure".
+Caitriona is a version, with the suffix -ona, of Catherine (Greek): from katharos.
 Caitriona is also a form of Catriona (Gaelic, Greek).
 Caitriona is also used as a form of Katherine (Greek).

 Caitriona has 19 variants: Caitrionagh, Catreena, Catreina, Catrenia, Catrina▼, Catrinia, Catrionagh, Catroina, Catryna, Kaitrinna, Kaitriona, Kaitrionaugh, Katrena, Katriana, Katrina▼, Katriona, Katrionagh, Katrionaugh and Katryna.

 Caitriona has 16 more relations via Catherine, Catriona, Katherine: Caitlin▼, Caitlinn, Caitria, Caitrin, Caitrine, Caitrinn, Catarina, Caterina, Catina▼, Catlina, Catricia, Catrin, Catrine, Kaitrin, Kaitrine and Kaitrinn.Creative forms: